<function>

 0.800 ns (0 allocations: 0 bytes)

-The most common object that allocates memory is arrays.
-These allocations occur not only when we create an array and assign it to a variable, but also when computations returning arrays are performed on the fly.
+Among the most common objects that allocate memory are arrays.
+This allocation doesn't just happen when we explicitly create an array and assign it to a variable.
+It also occurs whenever a computation generates a new array as its result.
 The following example illustrates this point.

 foo() = [1,2,3]